r-Techsupport/rTS_Wiki/docs/guides/No-Image-Troubleshooting.md

 ## Step 6: Using Another Monitor or Video Cable

-Sometimes, the issue isnt with the pc but with the monitor or the cable.
+Sometimes, the issue isn't with the PC but with the monitor or the cable.
 It is also possible that the port is what causing it, so switching from HDMI to DisplayPort and vice versa is a good idea.
 This can indicate that it is a HARDWARE ISSUE.

 ## Step 7: Replacing Parts

 This is a HARDWARE ISSUE.
 This is the hardest to accept as fact.
 A part has failed and you need to replace it with another.
-It is also the only way to be sure which part is the one failing in some cases (eg. CPU or motherboard failure).
+It is also the only way to be sure which part is the one failing in some cases (e.g. CPU or motherboard failure).

 > If you have any questions, feel free to join our [Discord](/discord) and ask them!